 “Acquisition” the act of acquiring or gaining possession or ownership.

-“Action” a court proceeding or litigation, a ground or basis of claim.
+“Action” is a court proceeding or litigation, a ground or basis of claim.

 “Act of Parliament” see Statute.

 “Administrative Decisions Tribunal” reviews administrative decisions of NSW government agencies, resolves discrimination and retail lease disputes and exercises disciplinary and regulatory functions over a range of professional and occupational groups.

 “Affidavit” in a court case is a written statement of evidence sworn on the bible or affirmed by the person who gives it who is a witness or party to the action.
 It sets out the evidence prior to appearing in Court and greatly reduces time and expense in Court.
 The person swearing the Affidavit may be cross-examined in court about their evidence.

 “Aggregated order” an order of the court for a total or gross amount, often grouping into one figure a number of monetary judgments and orders.

 “Alternative Dispute Resolution” (ADR) – methods by which legal conflicts and disputes are resolved privately and other than through lengthier, costlier litigation hearings in the public courts.
 ADR is usually through one of two forms, mediation orarbitration.